Our Goodnotes vs. Notability article was most recently updated in May 2024.

 This one was a tough one for us, but we feel like Notability takes the prize.

-In the past, Goodnotes offered a lot more customization for their tools as far as sizing and styles, but Notability has stepped up to the plate and made some improvements to their toolkit.
+While Goodnotes offers some customization for their tools, Notability has stepped up to the plate and made some improvements to their toolkit.

-Not only do they now offer sliders to adjust stroke width, but they’ve also added new tool types, such as the Pencil, Tape, and Ruler tools, to allow users to get just the right tool for the job.
+They’ve added new tool types that you won’t find in Goodnotes, such as the Pencil and Tape, to allow users to get just the right tool for the job.

 But that doesn’t mean that Goodnotes is lagging far behind.
-In recent years, Goodnotes has added a fair amount of additional flexibility around how the app handles things like page customization, sticker importing, and shape snapping that Notability just doesn’t have.
+In fact, Goodnotes added the Tape tool (May 2024) and, in recent years, it has added a fair amount of additional flexibility around how the app handles things like page customization, sticker importing, and shape snapping that Notability just doesn’t have.

 If customizing your notetaking experience is the most important thing for you, then Goodnotes is the better choice.